SocialInteractionLab/psych710/README.md

 # PSYCH 710: Statistical Methods II

+**Course Description**: The goal of this class is to familiarize you with statistical data analysis procedures that build upon and extend the general linear model.
+We will spend most of the semester on "linear mixed-effects models" and the analysis of non-independent data.

 This repository generates the [course website](https://socialinteractionlab.github.io/psych710/) for the 2024 version of the course.

 ### Local development